bookwyrm-social/documentation/content/using-bookwyrm/posting-statuses.md

 Date: 2022-04-30
 Order: 1

+Posting on BookWyrm starts with a book &mdash; users can write reviews, post quotes, and make general comments on books from the "Your books" sidebar (currently reading and recently read books) or from a book's page.
+From there, users can reply and start a conversation.
+BookWyrm posts support a subset of [Markdown formatting](https://www.markdownguide.org/cheat-sheet/) options like bold, italics and links.

-Posting on BookWyrm is similar to [posting on Mastodon](https://docs.joinmastodon.org/user/posting/) in that statuses have visibility settings, content warnings, and mentions.
-However, polls, custom emoji, and attachments are not supported.
-All posts are linked to specific books.
+If you're familiar with [posting on Mastodon](https://docs.joinmastodon.org/user/posting/), you'll find that BookWyrm statuses have analagous visibility settings, content warnings, and mentions.
+However, polls, custom emoji, and attachments are not supported yet.

 ## Types of statuses